Home · Blog · Economics & Policy · · Updated Nov 19, 2025 · 8 min read

 Why was XOR’s denomination updated?

-To modernize unit denominations, simplify accounting, and align with Iroha 2’s precision standards ahead of SORA v3.
+To modernize unit denominations, simplify accounting, and align with Iroha precision standards.
+SORA v2 uses Iroha 2, and SORA v3 (Nexus) will migrate to Iroha 3.

 Does this change my holdings’ value?

-No. It’s purely cosmetic — your proportional ownership and purchasing power remain identical.
+No. It’s purely a change in unit scale and display — your proportional ownership and purchasing power remain identical.

 How can I confirm total supply?